iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 <h1 align="center">Machine Learning Models 🤖🚀💻</h1>

-`Machine learning` is a technique to implement `AI` that can learn from data by themselves without being explicitly programmed.
+`ML` is a technique to implement `AI` that can learn from data by themselves without being explicitly programmed.

 <h3 align="center">Machine Learning Map</align></h3>